Dressing with Intention After 50: Style, Visibility, and Showing Up as Yourself

 (Caveat: I do think there are times when blending is a valid choice rather than a capitulation.
 For example, when I travel I usually tend to dress in a way that’s more understated.
 And I take into account regional norms.
 It’s not about “trying to look like a local,” but rather just not calling attention to myself as a potential target.)

 Our style doesn’t have to shout for attention or embrace the latest trends for us to be visible.
 An outfit that looks neat, put-together, and intentional can go a long way.
-Here I added some favorite accessories to a simple base of tee shirt and jeans, and topped it off with this double-breasted sweater blazer (also available in black and charcoal).

 When we dress authentically to feel like our best selves, we will feel and project more confidence.
 And I believe that in presenting ourselves authentically and unapologetically, we free others to do the same.